My grandmother died last night at 11:30 pm.

 I got the call that she had passed away “peacefully” this morning as I walked into the office (and you thought your Monday sucked).

 She was 95, which sounds old unless you met her.
-She was one of the those rare people who at 60 was hipper than most 30-year-olds and at 85 was in better shape mentally and physically than most 70-year-olds.
+She was one of the those rare people who at 60 was hipper than most 30-year-olds and at 85 was in better shape mentally and physically than most 60-year-olds.

 At the age of 83 she traveled to London by herself to ring in the new millenium in complete style.
-At 90-years-old she was quoted in the Chicago Tribune as she left the opera that she would not be returning unless it was with a young man who picked her up in a limosuine.
+At 90-years-old she was quoted in the Chicago Tribune as she left the opera and she would not be returning unless it was with a young man who picked her up in a limosuine.

 She was the youngest of 12 children born on a farm outside Holland, Michigan.
 Her father sent all 12 of his kids to college and he delivered 4 of them himself.
 Her husband (who truly was the love of her life) died of leukemia when she was still young, leaving her with my 15-year-old father and 12-year-old aunt to raise on her own.